Who owns what

 10% of the tenant’s proposed figure for the total amount payable under the initial notice, (including the “other amounts” payable under Schedule 13 to the LRHUDA 1993 (the amounts due to the other landlords;

-Cheques should be made payable to London Borough of Harrow.
+Please make cheques payable to London Borough of Harrow

 You should note that we are unable to give you any exact indications of the cost of extending or renewing the lease until the relevant notices (Leasehold Reform Housing Urban Development Act 1993) have been correctly served and your property has been valued.

-For more information on the process and where to serve a Section 42 Notice under the Leasehold Reform, Housing and Urban Development Act 1993, please seek independent legal advice or visit the following website: https://www.gov.uk/government/publications/the-leasehold-reform-legislation/practice-guide-27-the-leasehold-reform-legislation.
+For more information on the process, how and where to serve a Section 42 Notice under the Leasehold Reform, Housing and Urban Development Act 1993, please seek independent legal advice or visit the following website: www.gov.uk/government/publications/the-leasehold-reform-legislation/practice-guide-27-the-leasehold-reform-legislation.